kenken64/javassf_workshop14/README.md

 ```

-Interactive mode into the container
+Interactive mode logged into the container
 ```
 docker exec -it <redis-container-id> sh
 ```